Oracle Java Licensing and Audit FAQ Guide

 - Upgrade or Pay Model: The expectation is that once the free period ends, a user must either upgrade to a newer Java version (to stay on a free NFTC-supported version, e.g., move from 17 to 21) or purchase a subscription to continue receiving updates on the now older version.
 NFTC essentially encourages users to stay on the latest Java.

-- Coverage: NFTC applies to Oracle JDK 17, JDK 21, and future releases (including intermediate releases) while they are the currently supported version.
+- Coverage: NFTC applies to Oracle JDK 17, JDK 21, and future releases (including intermediate releases), which are the currently supported versions.
 It does not retroactively make older versions free.
 (Java 8 and 11 remained paid if used commercially).

 Example: Oracle Java 17 was free from its release in 2021 through September 2024.
-After that, if your company wants to keep using Oracle JDK 17 and get critical security updates, you must start a Java SE subscription (or migrate to Java 21, which Oracle then offers under NFTC).
+After that, if your company wants to continue using Oracle JDK 17 and receive critical security updates, you must start a Java SE subscription (or migrate to Java 21, which Oracle then offers under NFTC).

 6. Why did Oracle introduce a Java SE Subscription model?

-Oracle introduced the Java SE subscription model to provide commercial support and updates on offerings after moving away from the old free-update model.
+Oracle introduced the Java SE subscription model to provide commercial support and updates for its offerings, following the transition away from the traditional free-update model.

 As of 2019, Oracle started treating Java as a product that generates revenue via subscriptions.
 Reasons and context:

-- Monetizing Java Install Base: Oracle acquired Java (via Sun Microsystems) in 2010 and for years honored the free public updates.
+- Monetizing the Java Install Base: Oracle acquired Java (via Sun Microsystems) in 2010 and, for years, continued to honor the free public updates.
 In 2019, Oracle saw an opportunity to monetize the large Java user base by requiring subscriptions for continued updates.
 This shift turned Java from “free runtime” into a subscription-based revenue stream.

 - Sustainability of Support: Oracle positions the subscription as a way to fund ongoing development, security fixes, and support for enterprise customers.
-Companies paying for Java SE Subscriptions get patches, bug fixes, and support assistance from Oracle.
+Companies that pay for Java SE Subscriptions receive patches, bug fixes, and support assistance from Oracle.

 - Simplification and Compliance: Oracle’s subscription model makes it easier to enforce compliance (via audits) and ensures companies are either on the latest free version or paying if they stick with older versions.
 It also simplifies licensing for customers who need a clear right to use Java in production with support.